Ag Apolloni: Novels

-In 2020, Apolloni published his third novel, Glimmer of Hope, Glimmer of Flame, a documentary-style narrative centered on two women from Gjakova, Kosovo, affected by the aftermath of the 1999 war.
-One woman continues to wait for her missing husband and four sons, while the other committed self-immolation after receiving the remains of her sons.
-The novel examines the consequences of war and the pain of peace, drawing on classical tragic elements to explore themes of motherhood, loss, and memory.
-In 2022, it was translated into Dutch.
-Dutch literary theorist Mieke Bal described the novel as "a literary masterpiece worth being turned into a film."
-It was presented in The Hague on the fifteenth anniversary of Kosovo’s independence.
+In 2020, he published Glimmer of Hope, Glimmer of Flame, a narrative centered on two women from Gjakova, Kosovo, affected by the aftermath of the 1999 war.
+The novel was awarded the Novel of the Year prize by the Ministry of Culture of Kosovo, has been translated into several languages, and was staged in a theatre in Athens.
+It was also presented in The Hague on the fifteenth anniversary of Kosovo’s independence, and at various book fairs and literary events in Europe and the United States.

-Red Riding Hood: Fairytale for Grown Ups (2022) is a semi-documentary novel that reimagines the tale of Red Riding Hood and the Wolf.
-It combines prose, poetry, and drama, and employs elements from cartoons, theatre, film, and music, as well as documentary material.
-The book is primarily set in Kosovo, with additional scenes in other European countries.
-It was written in Debrecen, Hungary—where one chapter is set—and was published simultaneously in Albania and Kosovo.
+Red Riding Hood: Fairytale for Grown Ups (2022) reinterprets the tale of Little Red Riding Hood, combining prose, poetry, and drama with documentary elements.
+It was published in Albania and Kosovo.
+The work received a Special Mention in the EU Prize for Literature.
+On 23 April 2026, it was discussed at Harvard University in a public conversation between the author and folklorist Maria Tatar.

-Apolloni’s fifth novel, If I Were a Devil is an autofiction centered on a love story and the author’s emotional connection to Vienna, where the author wrote his first novel and started to write the fifth.
-The novel draws intertextual references to Plautus’ Menaechmi, Shakespeare’s Twelfth Night, Goethe’s Faust, and blues music as well.
-It was written between 2023-2024 in Vienna and Bucharest.
+If I Were a Devil (2024), is an autofiction that draws on intertextual references to classical and modern literature, including Plautus’ Menaechmi, Shakespeare’s Twelfth Night, Goethe’s Faust, and blues music as well.
+It was written between 2023 and 2024 in Vienna and Bucharest.

 Plays

 Apolloni's dramatic work The Story of an Eyes Collector, Halloween, Judith, Mat (2010) is a collection of three tragedies that draw inspiration from ancient Greek drama and classical theatre.
 He began writing the plays at the age of 21, referring to the work as "an elegy for the last decade of the last century, namely a reminder of the crimes that shocked the world."

 Hamlet according to Horatio is a psychoanalytic tragedy that incorporates Sigmund Freud’s theories to propose an alternative narrative to Shakespeare’s Hamlet.
 The play explores themes such as incest and betrayal and is structured as a pastiche or dramatic hypertext based on Shakespeare’s original work and Freud’s interpretation of Hamlet as an incomplete Oedipus figure.
 Thematically, the play echoes elements from Oresteia, Oedipus Rex, and Hamlet.
 The drama was called My Hamlet as a working title, and was the winner of the annual "Katarina Josipi" Drama Award.

 Scanderbeg: Marlowe's Manuscript is a postmodern drama based on the fictional discovery of a lost Elizabethan play, The True History of George Scanderbeg, attributed to Christopher Marlowe.
 The play is written according to the postmodern principle of the manuscript-as-text, blending historical speculation with literary reconstruction.

+The Revenge of Homer, published in 2025, was written in 2011 at the request of the National Theatre of Kosovo, as an adaptation of Ismail Kadare’s novel The File on H. It was staged that same year, and again the following year, at the National Theatre of Kosovo and the National Theatre of Albania.
+More than a conventional dramatization, the play functions as a burlesque of a serious subject — a dramatic hypertext with intertextual links to Balkan folklore, Homer, and Bram Stoker.